electron/electron-docs/README.md

 }
 ```

-The latest version of electron is fetched by default.
-If you need an older
+The latest version of Electron is fetched by default.
+If you need a different
 version, specify it as the first argument:

 ```js